 The Purpose of Glastonbury

-In our section on Inspiration we have a subsection on ' Guidance in Glastonbury.'
-We indicate that there is a ‘presence’ thathas a plan for the place – if so what might this purpose be ?
+In this section on we have a page on ' Guidance in Glastonbury.'
+We indicate that there is a ‘presence’ that has a plan for the place – if so what might this purpose be ?

 Glastonbury is also a place of pilgrimage, but one where the objects are less clearly defined.
 Coupled with this lack of clarity we have the present paradigm in which science is happy to study material phenomena in great depth but the concept of there being a divine purpose behind these phenomena is unacceptable.
 Despite this that is apparently clear sense of purpose in this town.